mitin001/blog/2026/01/12/planet-money-ai-bubble.md

 > A really high price to earnings ratio is a sign of optimism about the future.

-The NVIDIA stock also exhibits high volatility.
+Another clue we're in a bubble is that the NVIDIA stock also exhibits high volatility.

 > That's when you see individual stock prices in an industry just jumping around a lot.

-However, not every clue that could point to the formation of a bubble is there with AI.
+However, that's the last argument in favor of the claim that we're in an AI bubble.
+Other clues are not there.
+At least, not yet.

 > There hasn't been that much new stock issuance.
 The big companies involved in AI, like Meta, and Microsoft, and Google, they aren't funding their new data centers by selling more shares to investors.
 They're getting their money in other ways.
 And also, there aren't that many private AI companies that are going public right now.

 There isn't as much of a boom of new companies with AI in their names, not like what it was in the 1990s with the dot-coms springing up everywhere.
-Also, investment into AI is mostly private, not public, so the stock insurance clue is not there.
+Also, the investment into AI is mostly private, not public, so the stock issuance clue is not there yet.
 It's also not clear whether the acceleration clue is there either.

 > Prices for companies like Meta and Amazon, they are going up.
 But recently, they have not been going up faster and faster.